-When it comes to t-shirts that have a custom logo printed on the left breast, you need to consider how the size of the logo you pick will appear on a range of various-sized shirts.
+When it comes to t-shirts that have custom logos printed on the left breast, you need to consider how the size of the logo will appear on a range of sized shirts.
 The design sizing will vary depending on the shirt size.

-Because of this, 3.5-inch logos seem different when printed on men’s extra-long T-shirts as compared to the small T-shirts that are available for women.
-This is because men’s extra-long T-shirts have a longer length than ladies tiny T-shirts.
-And an adult shirt will usually be larger than a youth shirt.
+Because of this, 3.5″ logos appears different when printed on men’s extra-long t-shirts compared to a small t-shirts that are available for women.
+This also applies between an adult shirt and a youth shirt.